confluentinc/cp-docker-images/docs/quickstart.rst

        confluentinc/cp-kafka:3.0.1 \
        kafka-topics --describe --zookeeper localhost:32181

-  For this example, we'll create File Connectors and directories for storing the input and output files.
+  For this example, we'll create a FileSourceConenctor, a FileSinkConnector and directories for storing the input and output files.
 If you are running Docker Machine then you will need to SSH into the VM to run these commands by running ``docker-machine ssh <your machine name>``.
 You may also need to run the command as root.

   First, let's create the directory where we'll store the input and output data files: